cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 * be available in CageFS
 * the script itself should be run in the real system via [proxyexec](/cloudlinux_os_components/#executing-by-proxy) mechanism

-You can find details on how to configure CageFS properly here:
+You can find more details on how to configure CageFS properly here:
 * [Configuration.
 General information](/cloudlinux_os_components/#configuration-2)
 * [How to integrate CageFS with any control panel](/control_panel_integration/#how-to-integrate-cagefs-with-a-control-panel)